aniqjaved01/AniqJaved/README.md

 <img src="banner.png"/>

-I am software engineer with interests in emerging computer technologies.
+I am data scientist with interests in emerging AI technologies.
 I love to explore and implement these new technologies for the betterment of humanity.
-Currently, I am working on the MERN stack.
+Currently, I am working on the data analytics.

 <p>Connect with me on ✅<a href="https://www.linkedin.com/in/aniq-javed/">LinkedIn</a></p>